Teapot Dome scandal

-The Teapot Dome scandal was a political corruption scandal in the United States involving the administration of President Warren G. Harding.
-It centered on Albert B. Fall, the Interior Secretary, who had leased petroleum reserves designated for the Navy at Teapot Dome in Wyoming, as well as two locations in California, to private oil companies at low rates without competitive bidding.
-The leases were the subject of an investigation by Senator Thomas J. Walsh.
+The Teapot Dome scandal was a political corruption scandal in the United States during the 1920s involving the administration of President Warren G. Harding.
+It centered on Albert B. Fall, the Secretary of the Interior, who accepted bribes from private oil companies to lease government-owned petroleum reserves that had been set aside by President William Howard Taft to create the Naval Petroleum Reserves.
+This was a critical new initiative of the Federal government to ensure that a navy transitioning from coal to oil propulsion would have sufficient stocks of fuel in times of war.

+Fall was given control over reserves at Teapot Dome in Wyoming, as well as two locations in California, upon the recommendation of Secretary of the Navy Edwin Denby.
+The leases were the subject of a congressional investigation led by Senator Thomas J. Walsh.
 Convicted of accepting bribes from the oil companies, Fall became the first presidential cabinet member to go to prison, but no one was convicted of paying the bribes.

 Before the Watergate scandal, Teapot Dome was regarded as the "greatest and most sensational scandal in the history of American politics".

-Congress subsequently passed permanent legislation granting itself subpoena power over tax records of any U.S. citizen, regardless of position.
+In response to the scandal, Congress subsequently passed permanent legislation granting itself subpoena power over tax records of any U.S. citizen, regardless of position.
 These laws are also considered to have empowered Congress generally.